vishvAsa/AgamaH_vaiShNavaH/rAmAnuja-sampradAyaH/tattvam/yAmunaH/Agama-prAmANyam.md

 [[18]]
 The entities in question, earth etc., are effects,
-because they have a complex construction, like a king's palace.
+because they have a complex construction, like a king's palace (cf. Udayana, Kusumanjali 4.1.).
 Similarly, from the fact that they are made up of parts
 we conclude that they are subject to destruction.

 </details>

 <details><summary>मूलम्</summary>